 Records of the Paris banking house held in France

 The Trustees of the Rothschild Archive are responsible for the collection of archives of de Rothschild Frères, located in the Archives Nationales du Monde du Travail in Roubaix, France.
-The collection spans the dates 1811-1974, and has been catalogued with the reference 'Fonds 132 AQ'.
 The archives of the Paris house are important documentary evidence of the economic and financial history not only of France, but the wider world.
 An example is the series of correspondence exchanged between Paris and Brussels, which constitutes is an essential source for study of the economic and financial history of Belgium.
 As a whole, the collection is dominated by the business correspondence from agents and correspondents of the Paris house, but the bank's significant interests in rail and natural resources are also reflected in the collection.
 These papers have been catalogued by the French archivists.
 There are two series of interest:

 Researchers wishing to study these papers should note that they should first register with the Rothschild Research Forum, and then make an application to the Archives Nationales du Monde du Travail, Roubaix.
 Further information about how to access the collection at Roubaix can be found here »

 Records of the Paris banking house held by The Rothschild Archive

 The Rothschild Archive London holds papers of the French banking house that survive in the records of the London banking house, together with other small accessions of material that have been deposited with the Archive.